urbanogilson/lavandula/doc/tutorial.md

 A controller is a method that will be called when a specific endpoint in our application is hit.

 To start, we will just have one endpoint, which will be to retrieve all todos in the database.
+However, we will eventually have a controller to handle creating, editing, and deleting a todo item.

 ```
 // all controllers must follow this function signature